London Stock Exchange in "solid financial position", says CEO Schwimmer | ExBulletin

 London Stock Exchange in “solid financial position”, says CEO Schwimmer

-LONDON, July 2 (Reuters) – The London Stock Exchange Group (LSEG.L) is in a strong financial position with the integration of the $ 27 billion data and analytics firm Refinitiv it bought in January on track, CEO David Schwimmer said on Friday.
+LONDON (Reuters) – The London Stock Exchange group is in a strong financial position with the integration of the $ 27 billion data and analytics firm Refinitiv, which it bought in January, on track, said Friday General Manager David Schwimmer.

-So far, “run rate” savings of £ 40m ($ 55m) have been achieved as integration remains on track and leverage has been reduced by £ 4bn. pounds, he said.
+So far, savings of £ 40m ($ 55m) have been achieved as integration remains on track and leverage has been reduced by £ 4bn, he said. declared.

 LSEG was continuing an investment program in Refinitiv and its terminals started by its previous owner, US private equity firm Blackstone, Schwimmer said.